Rome in November: Comprehensive Autumn Guide for Travelers

 rome-in-november-1.jpg

-Perfect Photo Ops: With fewer people milling about, you'll capture those iconic shots without photobombers lurking in the background.
+• Perfect Photo Ops: With fewer people milling about, you'll capture those iconic shots without photobombers lurking in the background.
 Whether it’s snapping historic sights or quirky alleys, your camera roll will thank you.
-If you like your photos done by local pros, consider these photography tours around the city.
+If you like your photos done by local pros, consider these photography tours in Rome.

-Better Table Reservations: No more struggling to get that favorite dinner spot.
-In November, you’ll snag a seat at those popular restaurants, partake in food tours without waiting forever, or sweet-talk the waiter.
+• Better Table Reservations: No more struggling to get that favorite dinner spot.
+In November, you’ll snag a seat at those popular restaurants, partake in food tours in Rome without waiting forever, or sweet-talk the waiter.
 Buon appetito!

 Weather in Rome in November